 It may not be easy to talk to your kids about the realities of racism, but it's a critical part of making positive change in our city and our country, and helping your child develop into a thoughtful, aware and kind adult.

 Here are some resources to help parents facilitate these conversations.
 We'll keep adding more as we find them.
 If you have resources to add to this list, email email@example.com.
-And add your voice to the lively discussions happening right now on our forum about racism and current events.
+And add your voice to discussions on our forum about racism and current events.

 - Great list of children's books to support conversations on race, racism and resistance from the org Embrace Race